top of page

 • Find an ally or two among other guests — people you trust to prepare food for your loved one with allergies — and see if they’d be willing to ask the host if they could also contribute an allergy-friendly dish or two to the gathering.
 For example, my sister-in-law’s son grew up with allergies similar to my son's.
 I could always count on her to bring safe dishes that worked for both our boys.

 • Role play, role play, role play, teaching your loved one the in's and out's of navigating food-centric gatherings.
-Through this role play over time, you are actually equipping them for future solo-socializing, far from your watchful eye.
+Through this role play, you actually equip them for the future — in high school, in college — away from your watchful eye.

 It’s important to put the information you share verbally in writing, too.
 A follow-up email can reinforce the importance of this information.